romandobra/lessbian/README.md

 * _`lessbian.sh k`_ - to test your ISO with KVM (have to be installed).
 * _`lessbian.sh d`_ - will clean up _(It won't delete the directories `apt-cache` and `log`.
 You have to remove them manually.
 Do this only if you are happy with your last build)_.
 * _`lessbian.sh rctapdk`_ and any combinations also work fine!
+> If you want to add your apps into your LiveCD, just put 'apt-get' commands in the `my-apps.sh` file before you run the main script.
+If you want to have custom autostart commands when the desktop is loaded, just put them in `lessbian-autostart.sh`.
 ## Step 4:
 Enjoy and ...
 # Give a star to this repo!